Klamath Unbound: Celebrating a Historic River Restoration

 Discussion: How the Klamath was Undammed

-Former Yurok Tribal Chair Susan Bowers Masten will headline a discussion of the obstacles and triumphs involved in the decades-long campaign to restore the Klamath River.
-The panel will be moderated by Stephen Most (author of “River of Renewal”), and audience members will have the opportunity to participate in a brief Q&A following the presentation.
+This panel, covering the obstacles and triumphs involved in the decades-long campaign to restore the Klamath River, will be moderated by Stephen Most (author of “River of Renewal”).
+Audience members will have the opportunity to participate in a brief Q&A following the presentation.

 Discussion: Indigenous Science & Traditional Ecological Knowledge – Fire Lighting